 Never allow more than one program to create and/or modify data in the same structure at the same time.

 Creating/modifying large amounts of data should be done outside of working hours or the amount of write operations per second needs to be restricted so as not to affect the performance for other connected users.
 Every write operation is communicated to all connected users to keep them in sync, potentially making their applications slow or unresponsive if the server produces large amounts of update messages.
+If large batch operations must be done during business hours, we highly recommend that you script delays so as to break up the data into smaller batch operations.

 - If the connection to the server has a high latency, the performance of the API application when creating/modifying large amounts of data will be impacted.
 Make sure that the latency is as low as possible to minimize the execution time for the program.